2023 NFL Draft: NFL comparisons for the top 50 prospects

 It’s also one more step in the evaluative process.
 When I’m deep in draft analysis, I want to take the tape, measurables, and advanced metrics, put them together, and see how well I can superimpose prospects over pros.

-Now that we have the Touchdown Wire Top 50 Big Board up, let’s drill down to the NFL comparisons for our best players in the 2023 draft class, with assistance from the incomparable Coley Cleary with the graphics.
+Now that we have the Touchdown Wire Top 50 Big Board up, let’s drill down to the NFL comparisons for our best players in the 2023 draft class, with graphics by the incomparable Coley Cleary:

 1. Jalen Carter, DL, Georgia: Chris Jones